priyalweb/mern-exercise-tracker-1/SK_Notes.md

     Start node.js server in backend folder: 'nodemon server' or 'nodemon start server.js'.
 Turn off VPN to connect to MongoDB

 Deploy to Heroku:
+	Create app on Heroku
+	Go to Deploy, connect to GitHub, and enable automatic employment, so any pushes to GitHub master branch are pushed to Heroku

+Deploy to Heroku via CLI:
-	cd to frontend folder and run 'npm run build' to create a build Install Heroku CLI via website to ensure it's automatically updated Login to Heroku: 'heroku login -i'
+	Ensure the port and db are referenced correctly to prod cd to client folder and create a build: 'npm run build' Install Heroku CLI via website to ensure it's automatically updated Login to Heroku: 'heroku login -i'
-	Ensure the port and db are referenced correctly to prod Add to package.json scripts: '"heroku-postbuild": "cd frontend && npm install && npm run build"'.
+	Add to package.json scripts: '"heroku-postbuild": "cd client && npm install && npm run build"'.
 After building, this installs all packages and creates the build folder
 	Run commands:
 		cd to root folder locally
 		Create folder on Heroku: 'heroku create sk-mern-exercise-tracker'